Simulating scalar field theories on quantum computers with limited resources: State preparation

 \subsubsection{Preparation of broken-symmetry states}

 Two issues related to the vanishing of the excitation gap must be addressed when preparing states in the broken-symmetry phase.
 One is the potential crossing of the critical region during adiabatic evolution.
-The other is the degeneracy of the broken symmetry ground state.
+The other is the degeneracy of the broken-symmetry ground state.
 These problems can be overcome by introducing a time-dependent external field that couples to the scalar field during the adiabatic evolution.
 The linear term in the Hamiltonian breaks the symmetry $\phi\to-\phi$ and, hence, the degeneracy of the ground state.
 The field strength also controls the energy gap between the ground and first excited state.
 By dividing the adiabatic evolution into two steps, we can focus on and discuss the gap and degeneracy problems independently.
 The first adiabatic evolution starts from the ground state of the local Hamiltonian [\cref{eq:H0}] and ends in the ground state of the full Hamiltonian with a finite external field.
 The second adiabatic evolution starts from the terminus of the first one and ends when the external field is brought to near vanishing values (of the order of the desired error).
 Our notation is such that the external field changes from \fzero to \fone during the first stage of the evolution and from \fone to \ftwo in the second stage.

 \paragraph{First adiabatic path.
-Avoiding the critical region. (\fzero $\longrightarrow$ \fone)} Previous studies of quantum algorithms for $\phi^4$ field theory \cite{Jordan2012} proposed state preparation via adiabatic evolution starting from the ground state of a non-interacting Hamiltonian.
-Since the non-interacting ground state belongs to the normal phase region of the phase diagram, preparing broken symmetry states in this way implies crossing the critical region characterized by a vanishing excitation gap.
+Avoiding the critical region. (\fzero $\longrightarrow$ \fone)} Previous studies of quantum algorithms for $\phi^4$ field theory \cite{Jordan2012} proposed state preparation via adiabatic evolution starting from the ground state of a noninteracting Hamiltonian.
+Since the noninteracting ground state belongs to the normal phase region of the phase diagram, preparing broken-symmetry states in this way implies crossing the critical region characterized by a vanishing excitation gap.
 This is problematic, since the adiabatic process requires a finite gap.
-Here we avoid crossing the critical region by starting the adiabatic evolution from a broken symmetry state.
+Here we avoid crossing the critical region by starting the adiabatic evolution from a broken-symmetry state.